 ADDITIONS OR DELETIONS TO THESE BY-LAWS:

-EFFECTIVE DATE OF THE BY-LAWS::
+EFFECTIVE DATE OF THE BY-LAWS:

 International Scout Collectors Association’s Distinguished Service Award Selection Process

-The International Scouting Collectors Association’s “Scouting
+The International Scouting Collectors Association’s “Scouting Memorabilia

 Distinguished Service Award.”

 Recipients of this award are collectors of scouting memorabilia who have distinguished themselves through their diligent work and involvement in Scouting; through the high quality of their memorabilia collections; through their unselfish contribution to the knowledge base of collecting by sharing information, displaying their collections, and writing articles and books; through their longstanding service to Scouting memorabilia organizations; and, overall, through their presence as a positive force in the scouting memorabilia collecting hobby.
-They must be active members of ISCA
+They must be active members of ISCA.

 When and Where:

-Nominations will be made to the Award Committee direct!by the members of ISCA The nomination deadline is January 15 each year..
-Nominations may be hand-delivered, mailed, or emailed and must be in writing to be considered..
+Nominations will be made to the Awards Committee directly by the members of ISCA.
+The nomination deadline is April 15th each year.
+Nominations may be hand-delivered, mailed, or emailed and must be in writing to be considered.
 Each nomination should include the personal information for the candidate and a short synopsis of the nominee’s involvement in Scouting and how this person has contributed to the hobby of scouting memorabilia collecting.

 Once the nominations are received:

 (c) The voting deadline will be listed in the ISCA Journal and on the Website.
 Each member of ISCA may cast one vote.
 Voting will require ISCA membership

 number and name, and can be done in one of three ways:

-3..
-Voting on the ISCA website - the website will contain clear instructions for electronic ballots.
+3. voting on the ISCA Website – the Website will contain clear instructions for electronic ballots.